masdeseiscaracteres/ugarit/data_science/tasks_and_methods/matching.md

 # Matching
-Matching, either exact or approximate is a useful task for information retrieval and record linkage.
+Matching, either exact or approximate, is a useful task for information retrieval and record linkage.

 ## String matching
 ### Approximate